AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/development-guidelines.md

 Voor lokale ontwikkeling worden logbestandvermeldingen geschreven naar lokale bestanden in het dialoogvenster `/crx-quickstart/logs` map.

 In cloudomgevingen kunnen ontwikkelaars logbestanden downloaden via Cloud Manager of een opdrachtregelprogramma gebruiken om de logbestanden vast te zetten. <!-- See the [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
-Note that custom logs are not supported and so all logs should be output to the error log. -->
+Custom logs are not supported and so all logs should be output to the error log. -->

 **Logniveau instellen**